spideyz0r/kubectl-knife/README.md

 - Put together some tests
 - Use API rather than call kubectl
 - Add option to set number of cores to be used (depending on the filter it can take over all the cpu)
+- Ask for confirmation when run without any settings (it will list pods from all the clusters you have configured in parallel)